troglobit/sntpd/README.md

     Usage: ntpclient [options] SERVER

      -c count      Stop after count time measurements.
-Default: 0 (forever) -d           Debug, or diagnostics mode  Possible to enable more at compile -g goodness  Stop after getting a result more accurate than goodness msec, microseconds.
+Default: 0 (forever) -d            Debug, or diagnostics mode  Possible to enable more at compile -f frequency  Initialize the frequency offset.
+Linux only, requires root -g goodness   Stop after getting a result more accurate than goodness msec, microseconds.
 Default: 0 (forever)
      -h            Show summary of command line options and exit -i interval   Check time every interval seconds.
 Default: 600 -l            Attempt to lock local clock to server using adjtimex(2) -L            Use syslog instead of stdout for log messages, enabled by default when started as root
      -n            Don't fork.
 Prevents ntpclient from daemonizing by default Only when running as root, does nothing for regular users Use -L with this to use syslog as well, for Finit + systemd -p port       NTP client UDP port.
 Default: 0 ("any available") -q min_delay  Minimum packet delay for transaction (default 800 microseconds) -s            Simple clock set, implies -c 1 unliess -l is also set -t            Trust network and server, no RFC-4330 recommended validation -v            Be verbose.
 This option will cause time sync events, hostname lookup errors and program version to be displayed -V            Display version and copyright information

      SERVER        NTP server against which to sync system time

 Mortal users can use this program for monitoring, but not clock setting (with the `-s` or `-l` switches).
 The `-l` switch is designed to be